johanvandegriff/multibot/README.md

 Also visit this page to generate app credentials: https://dev.twitch.tv/console/apps

 The callback URL will depend on your domain name, for example `https://your-domain-name.com/auth/twitch/callback`

+Go to https://cloud.digitalocean.com/account/api/spaces or the equivalent for whatever S3 provider you chose and click `Generate New Key`, put whatever name you want, for example `my stream bot key`.
+You will need both the access key and the secret key.

 On your server, make a directory for the files to be kept:
 ```bash